pfriedland/snow/README.md

 ### Forecast Happy Path

 1. `GET /get-forecast` reaches `forecast-service.py`, where query params are validated and `ForecastExtractor` is instantiated.
-2. `ForecastExtractor` hits `https://api.weather.gov/points/{lat},{lon}` to discover the relevant NOAA endpoints, then downloads the hourly forecast JSON (and grid data if snowfall inches are missing).
+2. `ForecastExtractor` hits `https://api.weather.gov/points/{lat},{lon}` to discover the relevant NOAA endpoints and capture the city/state metadata, then downloads the hourly forecast JSON (and grid data if snowfall inches are missing).
 3. The raw payload is passed into `WeatherDataSimplifier` (`forecast_transform.py`), which selects the current hour, converts units, decodes wind direction, and adds hail/snow context before returning the slimmed JSON back to the Flask handler.

 ### GeoJSON Happy Path